 Please see the Limited User Accounts article to learn more.

-If you are logging onto Steam from a device that has not been previously authorized by Steam Guard (log in confirmed via email), you will not be able to trade or use the Community Market from this device for seven days.
-Any other devices that have already been authorized for seven days will still be able to trade and use the Community Market.
+If you are logging onto Steam from a device that has not been previously authorized by Steam Guard (log in confirmed via email), you will not be able to trade or use the Community Market from this device for 7 days.
+Any other devices that have already been authorized for at least 7 days will still be able to trade and use the Community Market.

 Actions such as clearing your web browser cookies, using a new web browser, reinstalling Steam, and reformatting your computer will that device look new to Steam and will trigger this restriction.

-If you have had a Steam Guard Mobile Authenticator on your account for at least 7 days, there will be no trading or Market restrictions for using new devices/computers.
+Exceptions: If you have had a Steam Guard Mobile Authenticator on your account for at least 7 days, there will be no trading or Market restrictions for using new devices/computers.
 This is because you'll confirm trades and Market listings from the mobile app.

 We require Steam Guard (via email or mobile authenticator) to be enabled for 15 days to help protect your items and Steam Wallet funds from being misused by someone who may have illicitly obtained your password.
 If you have not had Steam Guard enabled for 15 days, you will be unable to trade or use the Community Market.
 Accounts that currently have Steam Guard disabled will be unable to trade and use the Community Market.

-If you have recently enabled Steam Guard on your account, you will be unable to use the Community Market for 15 days since Steam Guard was enabled.
-Deauthorizing Steam Guard or disabling then enabling Steam Guard will also trigger this restriction.
+If you have recently enabled Steam Guard via email on your account, you will be unable to use the Community Market for the 15 days after Steam Guard was enabled.
+Removing Steam Guard or disabling and re-enabling Steam Guard will also trigger this restriction.

 If you forget your password and need to reset it (note: this is different than changing your password), you will be restricted from trading and the Community Market for 5 days.
 If your account has not had any activity for more than two months, these restrictions will apply for 30 days.
 We do this to help protect users who lose access to their email account.